isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-lat-tbls.md

 ---
 description: Latency table visualizations are tables that include a latency dimension, which is a type of derived dimension that measures the time that has elapsed since a particular event occurred.
-seo-description: Latency table visualizations are tables that include a latency dimension, which is a type of derived dimension that measures the time that has elapsed since a particular event occurred.
-seo-title: Latency tables
 solution: Analytics
 title: Latency tables
 topic: Data workbench